unipv-larl/GWC2025/registration.md

 All dates and times are intended [Anywhere on Earth](https://time.is/Anywhere_on_Earth).

-Registration fee includes: proceedings (electronic & ISBN), welcome cocktail January 28th at Pavia city hall, lunches, coffee breaks, walking tour of Pavia center, teach-in on January 27th.
+The registration fee includes: proceedings (electronic & ISBN), welcome cocktail January 28th at Pavia city hall, lunches, coffee breaks, walking tour of Pavia center, teach-in on January 27th.

 ## ✅ Registration procedure